-More folks are adopting a vegan lifestyle because it offers a healthier diet and preserves the lives of animals who vegans feel shouldn’t have to suffer at the hands of commerce.
-These choices are certainly beneficial for the animals but it could lead to an increased risk of cavities in those who practice this way of life.
+More folks are adopting a vegan lifestyle because it offers a healthier diet and preserves the lives of animals that vegans feel shouldn’t have to suffer at the hands of commerce.
+These choices are certainly beneficial for the animals but they could lead to an increased risk of cavities in those who practice this way of life.

 Many vegans reject meat and various other protein products in favor of vegetable-based foods and soybean meal products.
 They feel it provides a healthier diet and saves the lives of animals who live in deplorable conditions.